MorganKryze/ConsoleAppVisuals/src/ConsoleAppVisuals/README.md

 The main class you will use is the `Core` class where you will find all the methods to add visuals to your console app.

+## Use this library

+If you want to learn how to use this library, feel free to read the [usage.md](docs/usage.md) file.

+## Publish your own library

 If you want to learn more about how to build your library from this one, feel free to read the [build.md](docs/build.md) file.